Native to parts of South America, quinoa forms a staple part of many traditional Andean diets amongst indigenous peoples.

 Quinoa is an annual seed-producing flowering plant that is grown commercially as a grain crop.
 Unlike other grains like wheat and rice, it is not a grass: rather it is a pseudo-cereal botanically more closely related to spinach.

 Quinoa seeds form a staple part of many South American diets and their use in modern western cuisine has been on the rise in recent years, due in no small part to their many nutritional, health giving benefits.
-They are gluten free and rich in complete proteins, dietary fibre, B vitamins and dietary minerals – far more so than most other grains.
+They are gluten free and rich in complete proteins, dietary fiber, B vitamins and dietary minerals – far more so than most other grains.